-From Dan on June 2nd, 2008 in Decks and Patios
+From Engineering on June 02, 2008 in Decks and Patios

 The front porch is a vital part of your home; it welcomes visitors and acts as a nice, relaxing refuge for you to sit and watch the world float by.
 However, front porches are usually a frequent candidate for home maintenance as they are subjected to all the twists and turns of weather: snow, rain, wind, hail, whatever.